 In a Failure to Pay Rent Case, if the tenant does not pay all rent and costs determined by the Court to be due, the tenant may be evicted.
-If a landlord has obtained a judgment of possession, a request for a Warrant of Restitution, must be filed within 60 days of the judgment or the expiration of any stay of execution.
+If a landlord has obtained a judgment of possession, a request for To begin the process of eviction, the landlord requests a Warrant of Restitution, which must be filed a Warrant of Restitution, which must be filed within 60 days of the judgment or the expiration of any stay of execution.